Hopf algebras and Tutte polynomials

 Defined in \cite{CMNR1}, the \emph{(2-variable) Bollob\'as-Riordan polynomial}, $\tilde{R}_D(x,y)$ is

 Note that \eqref{s2.e3} is obtained by replacing $r$ for $\rho$ in the definition of the Tutte polynomial.
 It is the extension of the 2-variable version of Bollob\'as and Riordan's ribbon graph polynomial \cite{BR01,BR02} to delta-matroids.
-Just as the classical Tutte polynomial of a graph $G$ is properly a polynomial of its cycle matroid $C(G)$, in \cite{CMNR1} it was shown that the Bollob\'as and Riordan's ribbon graph polynomial is properly a polynomial of the delta-matroid $D(G)$ of a ribbon graph $G$ (this is defined in Section~\ref{s.BRrg} below).
-In terms of delta-matroids the (3-variable) Bollob\'as-Riordan polynomial is

-where the \emph{width}, $w(A)$, is the difference in cardinality of a maximal and minimal feasible set in the delta-matroid $D|_A$.
-We then have that

-We will show that 2-variable Bollob\'as-Riordan polynomial is the canonical Tutte polynomial of delta-matroids with their usual deletion and contraction.
+We will show that the 2-variable Bollob\'as-Riordan polynomial is the canonical Tutte polynomial of delta-matroids with their usual deletion and contraction.

-The following result is easily verified. \begin{lemma} The set of isomorphism classes of delta-matroids form a minors system where the grading is given by the cardinality of the ground set, deletion and contraction are given by delta-matroid deletion and contraction, and multiplication is given by direct sum. \end{lemma} For convenience we will henceforth identify a delta-matroid with its isomorphism class.
+The following result is easily verified. \begin{lemma} The set of isomorphism classes of delta-matroids form a minor system where the grading is given by the cardinality of the ground set, deletion and contraction are given by delta-matroid deletion and contraction, and multiplication is given by direct sum. \end{lemma} For convenience we will henceforth identify a delta-matroid with its isomorphism class.